2016 NFB Scholarship Program FAQ

-This is a competition offering merit-based scholarships ranging in amount from $3,000 to $12,000, plus other prizes, to blind residents of the United States and Puerto Rico who will attend college during the fall semester of 2015.
-The rules of eligibility are posted on our Home page at www.nfb.org/scholarships.
-Last year's scholarship program of the National Federation of the Blind received 700 applications from which our NFB Scholarship Committee chose thirty winners--only thirty out of all who applied.
+This is a competition offering merit-based scholarships ranging in amounts from $3,000 to $12,000, plus other prizes, to blind residents of the United States and Puerto Rico who will attend college during the fall semester of 2016.
+The rules of eligibility are posted on our home page at www.nfb.org/scholarships.
+Last year's scholarship program of the National Federation of the Blind received over 650 applications from which our NFB Scholarship Committee chose thirty finalists--only thirty out of all who applied.
 Many students apply more than one year before they win.
 All thirty scholarships are awarded based on academic excellence, community service, and leadership.
-If your question is not answered below, please contact our Scholarship office by email: firstname.lastname@example.org, or telephone: (410) 659-9314, extension 2415.
+If your question is not answered below, please contact our Scholarship office by email: email@example.com, or telephone: (410) 659-9314, extension 2415.

-The 2015 NFB Scholarship Program Application Form and all other required documentation must be submitted online or postmarked by the deadline, and applicants must have requested AND accomplished an interview.
+The 2016 NFB Scholarship Program Application Form and all other required documentation must be submitted online or postmarked by the deadline, and applicants must have requested AND accomplished an interview with their NFB affiliate president or his/her designee.
 The interview may take place after March 31 ONLY with the consent of the affiliate president.

 A COMPLETED APPLICATION CONSISTS OF THE FOLLOWING: